Things to Consider

-During an emergency evacuation, if you have to turn a horse out or leave one behind, a leg band with ownership information is a low-tech, but highly effective way to get reunited.
-For one online source of leg bands, click here.
-You can also write your information on a nylon halter.
-Just remember that nylon can melt.
-Leg bands can also be attached to halters.
+During an emergency evacuation, if you have to turn a horse out or leave one behind, you can also write your information on a halter.
+Leather halters are best, remember that nylon can melt.
+If nothing else use duct tape and tape to their neck or rump.

 Compile equine records.
-Get copies of identification, photographs, and proof of negative Coggins tests (for equine infectious anemia) for every horse on your property and don't forget your Brand Inspection papers.
+Get copies of identification, photographs, brand inspection, and proof of negative Coggins tests (for equine infectious anemia) for every horse on your property, and don't forget your Brand Inspection papers.
+You will need them to retake possession of your horse.
 Put these in an off-site safe or carry them in a folder in your vehicle.

 Make sure there are enough halters and lead ropes for every horse on your property.
 Put these in a prominent place so you can easily grab them in an emergency.